jepolitsch/jepolitsch.github.io/DeSEQ.md

 title: Julian Politsch
 description: DeSEQ
 ---

+RNA-seq data comes from this paper: [Regulation of transcription elongation in response to osmostresslink](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5720810/).
+The data have been deposited in the Gene Expression Omnibus (GEO) database.
+10

+11
+#### Abstract:
+12
+Cells trigger massive changes in gene expression upon environmental fluctuations.
+The Hog1 stress-activated protein kinase (SAPK) is an important regulator of the transcriptional activation program that maximizes cell fitness when yeast cells are exposed to osmostress.
+Besides being associated with transcription factors bound at target promoters to stimulate transcriptional initiation, activated Hog1 behaves as a transcriptional elongation factor that is selective for stress-responsive genes.
+Here, we provide insights into how this signaling kinase functions in transcription elongation.
+Hog1 phosphorylates the Spt4 elongation factor at Thr42 and Ser43 and such phosphorylations are essential for the overall transcriptional response upon osmostress.
+The phosphorylation of Spt4 by Hog1 regulates RNA polymerase II processivity at stress-responsive genes, which is critical for cell survival under high osmostress conditions.
+Thus, the direct regulation of Spt4 upon environmental insults serves to stimulate RNA Pol II elongation efficiency.
+13

+14
+#### High Level Overview:
+15
+1. Create and prepare our linux machine (This will be done locally but for more intensive jobs the workflow will be through a server
+16
+2. Download the RNAseq data from NCIB using SRA
+17
+3. Quality checking the reads with FastQC
+18
+4. Generate a comprehensive report using MultiQC
+19
+5. Data quantitification with Salmon
+20
+6. Differential expression analysis with DESeq2 in RStudio 21
+7. Gene Ontology (GO) enrichment analysis to find the Up regulated genes 22
+8. Differential Expression analysis of raw counts from paper authers 23
+9. Quality checking the workflow
+@jepolitsch
+Update DeSEQ.md
+last month
+24

 ### Step 1-Setup:

 First we should make a fresh conda environment with only the nessasary packages in order to avoid future errors: